-Sometimes, as hard as you try yourself, you may find yourself hitting a roadblock when it comes to understanding how to stop thinking about someone.
-If you believe this person’s thoughts are interfering with your daily life, and affecting you in more ways than you can handle, it’s time to seek professional help.
+Sometimes, even when you’re doing your best, you may find yourself hitting a roadblock when it comes to understanding how to stop thinking about that person.
+If you believe not getting over this person who’s the object of your obsession is interfering with your daily life and affecting you in more ways than you can handle, it’s time to get help from a relationship expert.

 You may think you don’t need help, but what have you got to lose?
-An hour of your time to test the waters?
-Give it a try, who knows, it may help you in more ways than you can imagine!
+An hour of your time in an online therapy to test the waters?
+Give it a try.
+Who knows, maybe you’ll find it helpful in more ways than you can imagine!

 If you can imagine it, you have the power to make it come true.
 [Read: How to manifest love and create your own best love life]

-There is no short term plan or a silver bullet when it comes to learning how to stop thinking about someone you still like.
-If you want to get over them, you need to take an initiative and have patience.
+There is no short-term plan or a silver bullet when it comes to learning how to stop thinking about someone you still like.
+If you want to get over them, it’s helpful to remember that you need to take initiative and have patience.
 You may not stop liking them today or tomorrow, but it’ll happen sooner than you know.
 All it needs is your strength and patience.
-And of course, positive distractions!
+And, of course, positive distractions!